AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 ## Entering the connection and user info into [!DNL Commerce Intelligence] {#finish}

 To wrap things up, you need to enter the connection and user info into [!DNL Commerce Intelligence].
-Did you leave the PostgreSQL credentials page open?
-If not, go to **[!UICONTROL Manage Data > Connections]** and click **[!UICONTROL Add a Data Source]**, then the PostgreSQL icon.
+Did you leave the [!DNL PostgreSQL] credentials page open?
+If not, go to **[!UICONTROL Manage Data > Connections]** and click **[!UICONTROL Add a Data Source]**, then the [!DNL PostgreSQL] icon.
 Do not forget to set the `Encrypted` toggle to `Yes`.

-Enter the following info into this page, starting with the Database Connection section:
+Enter the following info into this page, starting with the `Database Connection` section:

 * `Username`: The RJMetrics Postgres username (should be rjmetric)
 * `Password`: The RJMetrics Postgres password